Unit 6.1 - Foreign Function Interface

 Exercise 6.1.1: CRC in C

-Use a CRC checksum function written in C in a Rust program
+In this exercise, we will call a CRC checksum function written in C from a Rust program.

 • A C compiler